 These themes are as relevant today as they were thousands of years ago.

 In times like these, we as members of the human race can learn to rise above petty issues, put aside differences and simply help one another, remembering our shared humanity.

 For times when we find ourselves getting lost again in a self-focused mindset, Love Over Ego challenges us to remember what matters most.
 Like Daniel who stands amid lions, and his friends stand in the middle of fire, we also have the option to stand true to our values even in hard times.
 We invite you to join us in this program, as we practice letting genuine love take priority in our lives.

 This is an opportunity to access your higher nature, even in challenging times.
-You can start your own exploration at any time, with our 5 week email program (coming soon), with readings, insights, and opportunities for reflection.
+You can start your own exploration at any time, with our free 5 week email program, with readings, insights, and opportunities for reflection.
 Or start your own small group in your church or community, using the Love Over Ego workbook and related resources.
-Or join our coordinated launches on September 30th, 2018 or February 3rd, 2019.

 - Week 1: True Identity Choosing to respond from our higher nature, rather than from ego.